openhealthcare/opal-pathway/README.md

 ### Success redirects

-Often, after succesfully saving a pathway, we want to redirect the user to a different url - we do this by overriding the `redirect_url` method on the pathway.
-For example - to create a pathway that always logged the user out after a successfull save:
+Often, after successfully saving a pathway, we want to redirect the user to a different url - we do this by overriding the `redirect_url` method on the pathway.
+For example - to create a pathway that always logged the user out after a successful save:

 ```python
 class LogoutPathway(pathways.Pathway):